-- Curriculum button on the left menu.
-Over the summer, I worked with my team to develop my course’s curriculum.
+- Over the summer, I worked with my team to develop my course’s Curriculum.

 - I can edit my course’s curriculum from the course page

-- I can search curriculum in the curriculum library
+- I can search the curriculum in the curriculum library

 - I can read over the cognitive skills, math concepts, and habits rubrics on which I assess my students

 - Next, I'm going to access my Educator Tools.
 Here I can find all of my professional development resources.

 - This is my one-stop shop for professional development materials for teachers.
 It includes support materials from in-person training, as well as resources that I can search asynchronously

 - Finally, if I ever need help, I know I can find it in the Help button.
 Clicking help in the lower right corner shows me contextual help articles, a link to the help center, and ways to get support from a member of the Summit Learning team.